Brittain River: Natural history

-Historically the Brittain River supported anadromous salmon and trout in its lower 5 km, and non-anadromous trout and char in its upper reaches.
+Historically, Brittain River supported anadromous salmon and trout in its lower 5 km, and non-anadromous trout and char in its upper reaches.
 Anadromous fish populations include coho, Chinook, chum, and pink salmon, as well as steelhead and cutthroat trout.
 Non-anadromous fish include cutthroat and Dolly Varden.
 The river's watershed has a long history of heavy logging with associated wildfires, along with mineral exploration.
 This has significantly altered the aquatic habitats of the lower Brittain River.

-The Shishalh consider the river a good candidate for fishery and wildlife rehabilitation.
+The shíshálh consider the river a good candidate for fishery and wildlife rehabilitation.